edkelly303/elm-any-type-operations/README.md

 that you can use comparison operators like `<` or `>=`.
 But it isn't.
 So you can't.

-Or you want to perform some kind of mathematical operations on them using arithmetic operators like `+` or `*`.
+Or you want to perform some kind of mathematical calculations with your types using arithmetic operators like `+` or `*`.
 But they aren't `number`s.
 So you can't.

 This package provides a cheap way to define a bunch of functions that allow you to treat custom types _almost_ like `comparable` or `number` types.